Sunday crash into protesting crowd elicits resolve to keep marching

 Video footage online did not show the actual incident, but showed a panicked, screaming crowd trying to make sense of the aftermath.
 "He came through 100 miles an hour and he just killed her!"
 Mack called out, taking in the scene as the group's medics tried to save Knajdek.

-Clark pulled Kraus off the ground, still in a headlock, and slowly walked him backwards across Lake Street.
+Clark pulled Kraus off the ground, still in a headlock, and slowly walked him backward across Lake Street.

 "You going down, boy!" someone yelled at the driver.
 "You going down! … It's over!"